Now-a-day life requests increasingly more volumes of data exchange

 Using traditional approach

-Using traditional approachof mixing the modulation signal with the carrier frequency in a frequency mixer.
+Using traditional approach of mixing the modulation signal with the carrier frequency in a frequency mixer.
 ACST high-power mixers may achieve up to 0dBm data modulated output power.
-When an HPA technology available, this power can be increased up to desired level.
+When an HPA technology is available, this power can be increased up to desired level.

-Direct modulatethe carrier frequency generated by mm-/submm-wave sources or AMC-s.
-Available modulation approach is currently frequency-shift keying (FSK).
-Currently ACST is working on alternative direct carrier modulation approaches like ASK or PSK.
+Directly modulate the carrier frequency generated by mm-/submm-wave sources or AMC-s using frequency-shift keying (FSK).
+Presently, ACST is working on alternative direct carrier modulation approaches like ASK or PSK.
 Information on availability of direct high-power mm/submm-wave carrier modulators will be advertised when available.
 Stay informed and subscribe to our newsletter.

 Modulate the data